Children's Hospital is part of the UPMC family.

 The proof is finally in.
 Females are better than males.
 At least that’s the case when it comes to stem cells from females and their ability to regenerate skeletal muscle tissue.

-A study by Children’s Hospital of Pittsburgh of UPMC, which was published in the April 9, 2007 issue of the Journal of Cell Biology, is the first ever to report a difference in regenerative capabilities of muscle stem cells based on gender.
+A study by UPMC Children’s Hospital of Pittsburgh, which was published in the April 9, 2007 issue of the Journal of Cell Biology, is the first ever to report a difference in regenerative capabilities of muscle stem cells based on gender.

 This finding could have a major impact on the successful development of stem cells as viable therapies for a variety of diseases and conditions, according to the study’s senior author, Johnny Huard, PhD, director of the Stem Cell Research Center at Children’s and the Henry J. Mankin Professor and Vice Chair for Research in the Department of Orthopaedic Surgery, University of Pittsburgh School of Medicine.

 “Regardless of the sex of the host, the implantation of female stem cells led to significantly better skeletal muscle regeneration,” said Dr. Huard, also the deputy director of the McGowan Institute of Regenerative Medicine.
 “Based on these results, future studies investigating regenerative medicine should consider the sex of the stem cells to be an important factor.
 Furthermore, investigations such as ours could lead to a better understanding of sex-related differences in aging and disease and could explain, at least partially, the high variability and conflicting results reported in the literature on stem cell biology.”